eflumerf/styleguide/dune-daq-cppguide.md

 That said, while we encourage putting `const` first, we do not require it.
 But be consistent with the code around you\!

+### Use of const [DUNE VERSION]

+Particularly since DUNE processes will involve many threads, intelligent use of "const" is important.

+Use "const" on variables whose values won't change now or in future code revisions UNLESS you need to pass it to a (poorly-designed) API which doesn't change the variable's value but doesn't declare it const in its function signatures

+If a class method alters its own physical state but not its logical state, declare it const and use "mutable" to work around the physical changes

+constexpr is even better than const; use it when you can. [reference to constexpr section]

+[where to put the const?
+I prefer "const <type> <varname>" over "<type> const <varname>" but not as much as I prefer avoiding holy wars]

 ### Use of constexpr

 Use `constexpr` to define true constants or to ensure constant